What every best Snow Tires has:

 Sporty, even on ice and snow.
-If you drive your sports car or performance sedan on cold, snowy or icy roads, the Michelin Pilot Alpin PA4 is for you.
-Its rubber stays soft in cold weather, so you won't slip and slide -- and yet it still handles crisply in expert tests.
-"They really do feel like summers," raves one owner at M3Post.com, although braking on cleared roads is "just so-so" in one top test (like other performance winter tires).
+If you drive your sports car or performance sedan on cold, snowy, or icy roads, the Michelin Pilot Alpin PA4 is for you.
+Its rubber stays soft in cold weather, so you won't slip and slide -- and yet it still handles crisply according to expert tests and user feedback, although braking on cleared roads is "just so-so" in one top test (like other performance winter tires).
 The PA4 impresses on snow and ice, too, beating its rivals in two expert tests.
 Still, you won't enjoy the ultimate snow-and-ice grip of the harsh-winter Nokian Hakkapeliitta R2 or Michelin X-Ice Xi3.

 Very comfortable -- and pretty quiet, too.
 Traditionally, performance winter tires ride softer than summer tires -- and that holds true for the Michelin Pilot Alpin PA4.
 It rates "very good" for comfort in a top test.
 It's quiet for a performance winter tire, too.
 One top source rates the Michelin PA4 "good" for noise, while most of its rackety rivals rate "fair" or "poor."

 Expect long tread life.
 Unlike most winter tires, the Michelin Pilot Alpin PA4 carries a 30,000-mile treadwear warranty.
 There's a catch, though.
 You can't collect on the PA4's warranty until the tread is worn dangerously thin, at 2/32 inch (TireRack.com recommends replacing winter tires when they have 5/32 inch of tread left).
 And you must have installation documents to prove that you run the tires only between September 1 and April 30.
 Be that as it may, owners at TireRack.com give the Alpin PA4 excellent feedback for treadwear -- a 9 out of 10 rating.

-The Michelin Pilot Alpin PA4 impresses Phillips (About.com's guide to tires and wheels) at a Michelin press event.
+The Michelin Pilot Alpin PA4 impresses Sean Phillips (About.com's guide to tires and wheels) at a Michelin press event.
 It handles every snowy, icy road condition on the Quebec test course, including a sweeping uphill turn that stumps other tires.